Tuesday, January 25, 2022

 III.
 The central fallacy involved in the reasoning here is that we are making what I will call an individual inference from averages.
 What do I mean by this?
 It is when you take the spread of outcomes in some domain for a population and infer something, based purely on that, about what a given individual should do.
 Thus, it is to suppose that such inferences are rational for that individual.
 I am not arguing that such statistics are not genuinely representative or that they're uninteresting.
 I am arguing almost nothing can be rationally concluded by a particular individual in light of such statistics.
 This fallacy is just a special case of mistaking the map for the territory.

-The reason why this is a fallacy is trivial: you are an individual and thus lie on exactly one point of the distribution.
+The reason why this is a fallacy is trivial: you are an individual and thus lie on exactly one point of any distribution.
 The thing you should do is rigidly determined by where you lie on that continuum and the thing that is rational for you to do is rigidly determined by where you believe yourself to lie on that continuum.
 On top of that, you either have relatively good knowledge of where you lie on such a distribution, or, at minimum, you believe you do, but actually do not.
 Thus, every would-be entrepreneur and founding investor believes themselves to be in the 10%.
 Of course, it is statistically impossible that this is true (if the stat makes robust predictions), but nonetheless, the fact that these people are out there taking risks tells us that this is what they believe.
 (I doubt they view themselves as infallible but I'm guessing many have more than 70% confidence they will succeed.)
 For each individual person taking risks, premise (2) of the argument is simply false.
 The probability of the population does not transpose to their individual probability, because it doesn't take into account the fact that their start-up fucking rocks.

 One objection raised here might be to say "no Rowan, the person who created the Dettol 'No-Touch Hand Wash System' was not rational for doing so.
 They should have known creating a product with a feature that is self-defeating will never hold up for long—it was a waste of money!
 The same thing holds for that new Metaverse thing that guy is creating: it has graphics worse than vanilla World of Warcraft and you can't even give your avatar a foxtail or dragon wings.
 It's stupid and it will fail; they are fundamentally irrational wastes of money."
 This objection does not hold.
 Not because I don't agree with them that this stuff is stupid, but because objective outcomes (truths) do not determine rationality, beliefs do.
 If you believe something, that is, you take it to be true (or probably true), then it is rational for you to pursue whatever consequences you believe to follow from that belief (because you think they are true).
 This is right regardless of what people outside their belief scheme think of the project and this is true for all individuals across all possible distributions, not merely just risk-takers, but of all decisions.
 (You can read a little more about my views on this in the final section of this post.)